dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         expression's type is `dynamic`.* If it evaluates to `false`, continue to the next case (or default or exit).

-    3. Execute the nearest non-empty case body at or following this case.
-        *You're allowed to have multiple empty cases where all preceding ones share the same body with the last case.*
+    3. Find the nearest non-empty case body at or following this case. *You're allowed to have multiple empty cases where all preceding ones share the same body with the last case.*

+    4. Initialize any consistent variables declared in the body scope with the values of the corresponding variables from the case scope. *There will be no consistent variables and the body scope will be the case scope if the body is only used by a single case.*

+    5. Execute the body statement.

-    4. Exit the switch statement. *An explicit `break` is no longer required.*
+    6. Exit the switch statement. *An explicit `break` is no longer required.*

 3. If no case pattern matched and there is a default clause, execute the